 Flew a total of 104 combat missions, then was retired on July 4, 1944.
 No crew member was lost aboard this bomber.
 Later, nose art of "104 Seabees" was added, and the names of crew who flew the bomber.

 Afterwards, sent back to the United States for war bond drives.
-This B-24 was officially condemned October 31, 1944 and likely scrapped or converted to components.
+This B-24 was officially condemned October 31, 1944.
+Ultimate fate unknown likely scrapped or otherwise disappeared.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|